adwardlzq/gantt-elastic/README.md

 `npm install --save gantt-elastic` or download zip from github / clone repo

-### Standalone usage (vue.js bundled along with gantt-elastic component) for other frameworks like jQuery or pure vanilla js apps
+### Standalone usage for other frameworks like jQuery or pure vanilla js apps

 ```html
 <!DOCTYPE html>